The Quantified Cognition Lab

 Connecting research to the classroom

 People think they know how learning works, but some of the most commonly held beliefs are, in fact, misconceptions.
-At USU’s 2024 eLearnX conference on interaction in distance learning, Dr. Emily Weichart will deliver a Pedagogy Primer on The Cognitive Science of Learning.
-She will address what the latest research tells us about how we learn, covering topics like the physical brain structure and how it relates to theories of memory, retrieval practice, event segmentation, metacognition, and feedback-based learning.
+At USU’s 2024 eLearnX conference on interaction in distance learning, I am excited to deliver a Pedagogy Primer on The Cognitive Science of Learning, in which I will address what the latest research tells us about how we learn.
+I will cover topics like the physical brain structure and how it relates to theories of memory, retrieval practice, event segmentation, metacognition, and feedback-based learning.

 January 20, 2024